haugstrup/babs-stats/README.md

 # TODO

 * Split babs.rb and babs.js into separate components for people that only want an API
+* Rewrite babs.rb as a node.js module so everything is in javascript.
+Module should export a grunt task

 Possible bar charts:
 * Number of trips per weekday